CHKDSK: What Is It and How Do I Run It?

 CHKDSK D:

-To have CHKDSK fix any problems it finds, you’d include the “/F” (Fix) parameter:
+To have CHKDSK fix any problems it finds, include the “/F” (Fix) parameter.

 CHKDSK D: /F

-This would check the D: drive, and if any errors were found, CHKDSK would attempt to repair them.
-The results would be included in the on-screen output.
+This command checks the D: drive and, if any errors are found, CHKDSK attempts to repair them.
+The results are relayed to you via on-screen output.

-Finally, the next most common action for CHKDSK is to actually check for bad sectors.
-That’s the “/R” (Repair) option:
+The next most common way we use CHKDSK is to check for bad physical sectors using the “/R” (Repair) option.

 CHKDSK D: /R

-When running /R, CHKDSK checks the entire disk surface for bad sectors and attempts once again to repair or work around any that it finds, if it can.
+When running /R, CHKDSK checks the entire disk surface for bad sectors and attempts to repair or work around any it finds if it can.
 Running /R accomplishes /F as well.

 The special case of C:

-Answer Y for Yes and then reboot your system.
+Answer Y followed by Enter and then reboot your system.
 CHKDSK will run before Windows starts so it can repair the drive before Windows starts using it.

 You can also run CHKDSK /? to get a list of additional options.